 Managing Conflict workshop

-In March 2017, Community Organisers Ltd were appointed by the Civil Society to recruit and train 3,500 people in community organising.
-Working with Sneinton Alchemy, Nottingham, I designed and co-facilitated a workshop on managing conflict at their annual conference in June.
+In March 2017, Community Organisers UK were appointed by the Civil Society to recruit and train 3,500 people in community organising.
+Working with Sneinton Alchemy, Nottingham, I designed and co-facilitated a workshop on managing conflict at the national conference in June.
 With a conference theme of ‘Building, Bridging and Bonding’, the workshop ran in the ‘Wild Margins’ after dinner on Day 1.
 Despite a long day and oppressive heat, we avoided too much conflict, and got some good outcomes!

 Engaging communities in business improvement tools